containers/nri-plugins/docs/resource-policy/policy/cpu-allocator.md

 # CPU Allocator

-CRI Resource Manager has a separate CPU allocator component that helps policies make educated allocation of CPU cores for workloads.
+NRI Resource Policy has a separate CPU allocator component that helps policies make educated allocation of CPU cores for workloads.
 Currently all policies utilize the built-in CPU allocator.
 See policy specific documentation for more details.